eglinker/aggregatedAverageHumanActivity/CodeBook.md

 # CODEBOOK FOR AGGREGATED AVERAGE OF HUMAN ACTIVITY RECOGNITION USING SMARTPHONE’S DATA SET

 ##  **Introduction**
 The variables in this tidy data set represent aggregated average values of raw data obtained from the Human Activity Recognition Using Smartphone’s Data Set [1].
-The original raw data set is obtained at:
+The original raw data set was obtained at:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip